Rock Climbing Tips

 All new sports, hobbies or challenges of any kind (be they mental or physical) require commitment, dedication, discipline and strength of character to succeed.
 No-one masters something the first time they try it, and no one route is going to be the same as another so some days the climb will seem more difficult than others.
 Embrace that feeling and enjoy pushing your body, mind, and character to the limit.
 Don’t give up.
 Take a break, grab your flask.
 Have a well-earnt sip of water then crack on.
 In the early days of rock climbing you really are learning one move at a time so enjoy that freedom and especially the sense of achievement when you do successfully reach the summit.
 Even if it is a small one!

 5. Trust your gear but better still, get yourself a good Belayer

-No matter how reliable your new climbing ropes and gear might be, if the person on the other end is on their phone while you are trying to assail the side of a cliff, you might still come to a cropper!
+No matter how reliable your new climbing ropes, climbing helmet and gear might be, if the person on the other end is on their phone while you are trying to assail the side of a cliff, you might still come to a cropper!
 You need to know that the person on the other end of those ropes has got your back.
 Ideally, partner up with a buddy who’s roughly the same bodyweight as yourself.
 This will make it so much easier and safer for them to belay you.